aditya2410/Adloid/README.md

 Note: make sure there is no other redis-server running on the host machine else HostName for redis server (running in redis-1) may change <p>

-After following the above process, you can launch the website on your system by using below URL.
+After following the above process, you can launch the website on your system by using below URL.<p>
 URL: http://localhost:8080/